 9. Apply everything, use tools if necessary – The last step here is to take all the information you have gathered about your site’s poorly performing pages, your competition, your backlinks, your broken links, your redirect chains and put it to use.
 You should also consider SEO tools like Ahrefs or Majestic for link analysis.
 You can employ SEMRush to find out your organic traffic score.
 There is obviously Google Analytics to do the basic analysis of your web page metrics.
 The idea here is to give the SEO tools out there a try and decide upon which one to use, based on your experience.

 With these nine comprehensive steps, your SEO ranking should start climbing up the way it should.
 These steps would give you a great head-start and a good leverage over your competition.
 The rest of course, is the power and quality of your content that will truly decide who gets the visitor’s attention, once the SEO playing field is largely leveled.
+It is advised to contact us for free SEO audit for your business.
+We assure to give you business a new high in Internet Marketing.

 Comments are closed.